Games & Quizzes

 /ˈrōliNG/

 moving by turning over and over on axis.
-To continue along as time normally progresses.
+To produce a very deep and continuous sound.

 /THro͞o/